 2. Make lobster broth

-- Sauté shallot, garlic and celery in a melted butter.
+- In a large pot, sauté shallot, garlic and celery in a melted butter.

 - Stir in tomato paste and cook for a few minutes, stirring frequently, over medium low heat.